weijia-yao/cdc20_singularity/README.md

 | 13_noise10tt.mat | trajectory tracking | with white noise (power: 10, sampling time: 0.1) |

+<sup>1</sup> The reason that these files are big is we used very small fixed simulation time step to obtain accurate results.
+But this is actually not necessary, one can ignore these data files and instead use dynamic simulation time step, which will reduce the simulation time significantly and produce basically the same results.

+## Video
 The video can be accessed by clicking the image below:

 [![](fig/video_preface.png)](https://youtu.be/IBdTg0i-n_8)

+# Extension